-- A valid hour is defined in the Manual as containing at least 75 percent valid data readings or 45 valid one-minute average opacities. - 2.
-Hours of process downtime and invalid hours caused by Department conducted Level II or III audits will be considered valid hours for this purpose.
+- 1. A valid hour is defined in the Manual as containing "... at least 75 percent valid data readings" or 45 valid one-minute average opacities. - 2.
+Hours of process downtime and invalid hours caused by Department conducted audits (Level III or IV) will be considered valid hours for this purpose.